Two locals look to create 'wine and cheese society' in New Canaan

 "Erin and I have done events together, so I thought it would be a nice start to invite her to do cheese events here, where she teaches people about cheese," said Barbour, who has worked with wine in various capacities for 30 years, beginning with a job as wine program director for Chef Emeril Lagasse's New Orleans' restaurant Commander's Place.

 "It's a whole culture," he said, "enjoying food and wine ...
-Food and wine are mutual cousins and putting them together always makes it special."
+Meat and wine are mutual cousins and putting them together always makes it special."

 Hedley began her affection and affiliation with cheese following a class in New York City eight years ago.